lateef-taiwo/CONTINUOUS-INTEGRATION-CI-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/README.md

 3. In the Ansible execution section, remove the hardcoded inventory/dev and replace with `${inventory}`.
 From now on, each time you hit on execute, it will expect an input.

-4. Run a build with parameter to put it to test. build with parameters
+4. Run a build with parameter to put it to test. build with parameters.